1. Follow safety and hygiene guidelines

 Ibiza also has a few charming secluded coves, far from the hustle and bustle of the most popular beach resorts where you can relax and go snorkelling in the most amazing turquoise waters.
 Culture vultures will appreciate the dozens of prehistoric ruins, medieval churches, country manors, watchtowers, small museums and art galleries scattered across the island.

 6. Entertain at yours

 Celebrations aren't off the table this year in Ibiza.
 However, instead of booking a restaurant or a beach club, why not ask a catering company to bring the party to you?
 Private villas, apartments and boats make for great venues and the island has an excellent selection of catering companies ranging from Michelin-starred private chefs to mobile food trucks providing the best street grub from your own private garden.

 7. Come during the off-season

-This is our ultimate piece of advice: avoid the high season and move your holidays to the autumn.
-In Spanish, we have a word to describe how very special autumn is in our country: 'veroño'.
-A combination of 'verano' (summer) and 'otoño' (autumn), veroño perfectly depicts the fall season as an extension of summer thanks to the warm temperatures and wonderfully sunny days.
-With temperatures ranging between a balmy 16ºC and a toasty 27ºC, usually hovering around the mid-20ºC, you can most definitely still enjoy the empty beaches in September and October in Ibiza while cheaper prices will just be the cherry on the cake.
+This is our ultimate piece of advice: avoid the high season and move your holidays to the autumn or the winter.
+With temperatures ranging between a balmy 16ºC and a toasty 27ºC, usually hovering around 20ºC, you can most definitely still enjoy the empty beaches in the off-season in Ibiza while cheaper prices will just be the cherry on the cake.